MansAlien/DFB_4.0_Summary/Ch_7-user_accounts.md

       </form>
    {% endblock content %}
    ```
-4. The final step is we need to specify where to redirect the user upon a successful log in. update the `project/settings.py` file:
+4. ⚙️ The final step is we need to specify where to redirect the user upon a successful log in. update the `project/settings.py` file:

    ```
    # project/settings.py
    LOGIN_REDIRECT_URL = "home"
    ```

-## 2. Update Homepage
+## 2. Update Homepage :page_facing_up:
 ```
 <!-- templates/base.html -->
 {% load static %}